INDUSTRY STRUCTURE AND DEVELOPMENT

 Your Company believes that the products should not be hazardous to the environment.
 Our products are made of virgin plastics which are universally approved by USFDA, EU Directive 2002/72/ EC, BIS IS: 12252 -1987 and other regulating bodies for Food, Beverage and Water storage.

-Some of the features that give an advantage to the Company over other local players in the market which may help the Company in reducing the loss of sales are:-
+Some of the features that give an advantage to the Company over other local players in the market which may help the Company in increasing the revenue are:-

 DISCLOSURE OF ACCOUNTING TREATMENT